VENKATESHWARAN-R/adk_scaffold/README.md

 # Edit .env with your settings (MODEL_ID, etc.)

 # Install dependencies (from parent directory)
-cd ..
+cd ../..
-pip install -e .
-# or: uv pip install -e .
+uv sync

 # Run with FastAPI (A2A enabled)
-python -m my_agent.main
+python my_agent/main.py

 # Or use ADK CLI (from parent directory)
 adk web .